msr-fiddle/CoorDL/README.rst

 Installing or building DALI
 ---------------------------

+- `cd $DALI_ROOT/docker`_
+- `CREATE_RUNNER="YES" ./build.sh`_
+- `nvidia-docker run --ipc=host --mount src=/,target=/datadrive/,type=bind -it --rm --network=host --cpus=24 -m 200g --privileged nvidia/dali:py36_cu10.run`_

+This will build the source, and place the compiled wheel in the docker container nvidia/dali:py36_cu10_x86_64.build Next, it will create a docker container from the base fiddlev3.azurecr.io/dali_py36_cu10_pytorch:latest (This has pytorch 1.0, CUDA 10, python 3.6, cuDNN and the base dali), and install the compiled dali wheel in this container.

 DALI is preinstalled in the `NVIDIA GPU Cloud <https://ngc.nvidia.com>`_ TensorFlow, PyTorch, and MXNet containers in versions 18.07 and later.